Looking down into the Crater of Vesuvius. Source: www.euro-t-guide.com

 Die Oder.
 Source:Panoramio/eidiho

-Another article by Armin Volkmann on Climate change, Environment and Migration follows hard on the heels of the study by Kostick and Ludlow.
+Another article by Armin Volkmann on climate change, environment, and migration follows the study by Kostick and Ludlow on the heels.
 This is a GIS-based study of the changes in settlement density from the Roman Iron Age to the Early Middle Ages in the river Oder region (from where it is believed the core of the people, who later identified themselves as “Vandals”, originated).
-Of especial interest here is the rapid decline in settlements from AD 380 and onwards, which continued into around AD 700.
-In this period the region between the River Oder and the Vistula was basically empty of people.
-This is one of those remarkable works done by literally plodding German archaeologists bent on getting precise overviews of regional shifts; studies, which really help us visualize, what happened in the crucial centuries before, during and after the migration period.
+Of special interest here is the rapid decline in settlements from AD 380 onwards, which continued into AD 700.
+In this period, the region between the River Oder and the Vistula was basically empty of people.
+This is one of those remarkable works done by literally plodding German archaeologists bent on getting precise overviews of regional shifts and studies, which really help us visualize what happened in the crucial centuries before, during and after the migration period.
 In his conclusion, we can learn that already in the late Roman Warm Iron Age, there was a substantial migration in spite of the warm and moist climate.
-This was caused by the gradual weakening of the Roman Empire post AD 254, which created a significant pull-factor in the form of opportunities for plundering, as witnessed by a series of particularly rich furnished graves.
-In the early migration period a dramatic worsening of the climate virtually destroyed the basis for the traditional subsistence economy (AD 380 – 480), resulting in a very intense migration out of the region.
-During the next period, AD 480 – 700, climate shifted again.
-However, even if wetter and less droughty, it still represented a very unattractive region to settle in; especially since the preceding migration must have caused a loss of agricultural expertise while the landscape had reforested.
-No labour force was available for reclamation of the land.
+This was caused by the gradual weakening of the Roman Empire post AD 254, which created a significant pull factor in the form of opportunities for plundering, as witnessed by a series of particularly rich furnished graves.
+In the early migration period, a dramatic worsening of the climate virtually destroyed the basis for the traditional subsistence economy (AD 380 – 480), resulting in a very intense migration out of the region.
+During the next period, AD 480 – 700, the climate shifted again.
+However, even if wetter and less droughty, it still represented a very unattractive region to settle in, especially since the preceding migration must have caused a loss of agricultural expertise while the landscape had reforested.
+No labour force was available for the reclamation of the land.
 At the same time, the region further south – the Spree-Havel area became marshy and uninhabitable.
 Lured south, the regions became nearly empty of settlements in this period.
 This situation continued until the so-called “Slavic immigration into the area took place from around Ad 700.
-This vary careful study of the evidence from a particular region basically contradicts the more “optimistic” thinking concerning the size and impact of the early medieval migrations, which still dominates among certain old-school archaeologists.
+This very careful study of the evidence from a particular region basically contradicts the more “optimistic” thinking concerning the size and impact of the early medieval migrations, which still dominates among certain old-school archaeologists.

 Tsunamis, Earthquakes, Flooding and Sand